lc09c/ArduinoMKRVidor4000/README.md

 By running the script ```fpga_flasher.py``` all the steps from the .SOF file (produced by Quartus II) till the final setup of the fpga in an arduino MKR Vidor 4000 are executed.
-In particular, the SOF file is converted into a TTF file, which is then bit reversed producing an app.h file, which is loaded in he SRAM of the board in order to program the fpga (compiling and upload in a template arduino sketch).
+In particular, the SOF file is converted into a TTF file, which is then bit reversed producing an app.h file, which is loaded in the SRAM of the board in order to program the fpga (compiling and upload in a template arduino sketch).
 All these operations can be executed automatically in a python terminal in a simple line.